-This checklist for mobile app testing covers 12 often undertested aspects to consider when developing or updating applications.
+This checklist for mobile app testing covers 15 often undertested aspects to consider when developing or updating applications.

-1. Single-pixel length links
+1. Finger-clickable links

-A directory listing by last name can be frustrating -- if not impossible -- to click accurately on mobile with a finger, even if it works easily on an emulator or by an automation tool.
-For instance, the capital letter "I" and lowercase "i" can both render as a single pixel in width.
+On a mobile device, a directory listing by last name can be frustrating -- if not impossible -- to accurately click with a finger, even if it works easily on an emulator or by an automation tool.
+For instance, the capital I and lowercase i can both render as a single pixel in width.

 2. Dropped wireless service